What's New!

 (left) Façade and bell tower; (right) detail of the façade

-she founded a hospital for Swedish pilgrims in a house in today's Piazza Farnese, where shortly after her canonization in 1391 a church was dedicated to her (click here for a list of national churches in Rome).
+St. Bridget of Sweden lived the last twenty years of her life in Rome where she came to promote the endorsement of her order in 1350.
+She founded a hospital for Swedish pilgrims in a house in today's Piazza Farnese, where shortly after her canonization in 1391 a church was dedicated to her.
+You may wish to see a directory of national churches in Rome.

 Gloria di S. Brigida by Biagio Puccini between two coats of arms of Pope Clement XI

-the bell tower was built in 1894; luckily it is very small because its design does not fit with the other buildings of the square.
+The church was entirely renovated at the initiative of Cardinal Giovanni Francesco Albani who became Pope Clement XI in 1700; the bell tower was built in 1894; luckily it is very small because its design does not fit with the other buildings of the square.

 (left) Palazzo Fioravanti; to its right S. Girolamo della Carità and the first section of Via di Monserrato;